haleepagel/haleepagel/README.md

 ## ✨ heyo! ✨

-### i'm halee from cali and a software dev in tokyo.
+### i'm halee from cali and i'm a software dev in tokyo.

 ---